 If an ongoing work-related impairment exists that prevents a worker from returning to pre-injury employment but the worker is either unable or unavailable to accept an offer of suitable and available employment at no loss of earnings due to a post-accident, non-work-related change in circumstance, no benefits are payable.

-Short-term temporary interruption
+Short-term interruption in RTW activities

 SO without training

 A SO without training is a SO based on the worker’s current skills and abilities.
 This SO would only consider the worker’s work-related restrictions and any pre-existing, non-work-related disability/impairment or conditions (e.g., including non-physical disabilities such as a learning disability).
 Once the worker is again able to participate in RTW activities, full benefits should be restored.

 This reflects that the work-related injury/disease continues to affect the worker’s loss of earnings, but the inability to participate in RTW activities is not work-related.